Odette-International-Ltd/transport-track-and-trace-api/documents/1 - Rest API in the automotive industry-technical principles .md

 In this concept, one central application provides the REST API and all involved partners use this system to store and update their relevant data (information objects) and respectively retrieve it.
 This central system could be provided, for instance, by a specialised IT company.
 In this architecture all relevant information must be included in the information objects (or provided separately) to generate a complete digital twin or the physical world.
-If, for instance, the ship-from provides the details of a consignment for instance, the consignment item details must be included in the consignment data structure completely or transmitted separately to the service providing system, if relevant for the business process.
+If, for instance, the ship-from provides the details of a consignment, the consignment item details must be included in the consignment data structure completely or transmitted separately to the service providing system, if relevant for the business process.

 ### 3.1.2	Several interconnected service providers